benjaminfranklin03/NeuroDiffEqLab/README.md

 ## Usage

-Each model is implemented in its respective Jupyter Notebook within the `notebooks/` directory.
-Follow the step-by-step guides in each notebook to understand the implementation details and experiment with different datasets.
+Each model is neatly organized into its own Jupyter Notebook within the `notebooks/` directory.
+Dive into any notebook to explore the step-by-step implementation, experiment with different datasets, and visualize the results.

 ### Neural ODE

 - **File**: `notebooks/NeuralODE.ipynb`
 - **Description**: Implements a basic Neural ODE using the Runge-Kutta method.
-- **Usage**: Explore the forward pass, training process, and evaluate on simple datasets.
+- **Usage**: Learn how to set up the forward pass, train the model, and evaluate it on simple datasets.

 ### Augmented Neural ODE

 - **File**: `notebooks/AugmentedNeuralODE.ipynb`
 - **Description**: Enhances Neural ODEs by increasing the dimensionality of the hidden state.
-- **Usage**: Test on complex trajectory datasets to observe improved expressiveness.
+- **Usage**: Test the augmented model on complex trajectory datasets and observe the improvements in expressiveness.

 ### Neural SDE

 - **File**: `notebooks/NeuralSDE.ipynb`
 - **Description**: Introduces stochasticity into the Neural ODE framework.
-- **Usage**: Model data with inherent randomness, such as financial time-series.
+- **Usage**: Model data with inherent randomness, such as financial time-series, and explore uncertainty estimation.

 ### Neural CDE

 - **File**: `notebooks/NeuralCDE.ipynb`
 - **Description**: Handles irregularly sampled time-series data using Controlled Differential Equations.
-- **Usage**: Apply to healthcare or traffic datasets with irregular sampling intervals.
+- **Usage**: Apply the model to healthcare or traffic datasets with irregular sampling intervals and compare performance against standard ODEs.

 ### PINN

 - **File**: `notebooks/PINN.ipynb`
 - **Description**: Solves partial differential equations by embedding physical laws into the neural network.
-- **Usage**: Implement solutions to the heat equation or other PDEs and compare with analytical solutions.
+- **Usage**: Implement solutions to the heat equation or other PDEs and compare with analytical solutions to evaluate accuracy.

 ## Examples and Visualizations

-Visualizations are integral to understanding the dynamics of each Neural DE model.
-Below are some example plots generated by the implementations:
+Visualizations are key to understanding how each model behaves and performs.
+Here are some cool plots generated from the implementations:

 ![Neural ODE Trajectory](images/neural_ode_example.png)
 *Figure 1: Example trajectory generated by Neural ODE.*